1917 Russian Constituent Assembly election: Background

 The convocation of a Constituent Assembly had been a long-standing demand of the democratic and popular movements in Tsarist Russia.
-In the later phase of the February Revolution, Tsar Nicolas II abdicated on March 2, 1917.
+In the later phase of the February Revolution, Tsar Nicholas II abdicated on March 2, 1917.
 The Russian Provisional Government was formed and pledged to carry through with holding elections for a Constituent Assembly.
 Consensus emerged between all major political parties to go ahead with the election.
 Nevertheless, the various political parties were divided over many details on the organization of the impending election.
 The Bolsheviks demanded immediate elections, whilst the Socialist-Revolutionaries wanted to postpone the vote for several months for it not to collide with the harvest season.
 Right-wing forces also pushed for delay of the election.

 On March 19, 1917 a mass rally was held in Petrograd, demanding female suffrage.
 The march gathered some 40,000 participants.
 The protest was led by Vera Figner and Poliksena Shishkina-Iavein.
 It moved from the Petrograd City Duma to the Tauride Palace, and the demonstrators refused to vacate the palace grounds before the Provisional Government and the Soviet committed to female suffrage.
 On July 20, 1917, the Provisional Government issued a decree awarding voting rights for women aged 20 years and above.

 In May the political parties agreed on main principles of the election (proportional representation, universal suffrage and secret ballot).
 A special electoral commission was set up, composed of multiple lawyers and legal experts.
 The following month September 17, 1917 was set as the election date.
 The new Constituent Assembly was supposed to have its first meeting on September 30, 1917.

 In July the left-wing parties increased their pressure on the Provisional Government, reaching a nearly insurrectionist situation.
 In the end, the following month the left consented to a further postponement.
 On August 9, 1917 a new date for the election was set by the Provisional Government: voting on November 12 and the first session of the Constituent Assembly would be held on November 28, 1917.

 Between the finalization of candidate lists and the election, the October Revolution broke out.
 The October Revolution ended the reign of the Provisional Government.
 A new Soviet government took charge of the country, the Council of People's Commissars.
 Nevertheless, the new government pledged to go ahead with the election and that its rule remained provisional until its authority would be confirmed by the Constituent Assembly.